Bidirectional Interpolation for the Lambda-Calculus: Revisiting and Formalising Craig-\v{C}ubri\'c Interpolation: Related work

-\subparagraph*{Exploiting bidirectional typing} Although we ended up rediscovering some of it, the relationship between bidirectional typing and the subformula property is not new: it is mentioned explicitly in Dunfield and Krishnaswami's~\cite{Dunfield2021} survey, whose authors credit it to Pfenning, although we were not able to find a source supporting this.
-The relation between normal forms and the subformula property is also explicitly mentioned by Abel and Sattler~\cite{Abel2019}, although without connection to bidirectional typing.
-We should also mention the work of Lennon-Bertrand around \textsc{MetaRocq} \cite{LennonBertrand2021,MetaCoq2025}, which implicitly exploits the subformula property to prove strengthening for a dependent typing judgments.
-But altogether, although the connection was “in the air” we seem to be the first to consciously exploit it to this degree.
+\subparagraph*{Exploiting bidirectional typing} Although we ended up rediscovering some of it, the relationship between bidirectional typing and the subformula property is not new: it is mentioned in Dunfield and Krishnaswami's~\cite{Dunfield2021} survey, which credits it to Pfenning, and indeed the connection has appeared somewhat implicitly in his lectures for a long time \cite{Pfenning1999}.
+The relation between normal forms and the subformula property is also explicitly mentioned by Abel and Sattler~\cite{Abel2019a}, although without connection to bidirectional typing.
+We should also mention the work of Lennon-Bertrand around \textsc{MetaRocq} \cite{LennonBertrand2021,MetaCoq2025}, which implicitly exploits the subformula property to prove strengthening for a dependent typing judgment.
+But altogether, although the connection was ``in the air'' we seem to be the first to consciously exploit it to this degree.

 Given that sequent calculus is generally a better setting for interpolation, including proof-relevant results \cite{Saurin25fscd}, it seems tempting to export our methodology.
 Luckily, Mihejevs and Hedges \cite{Mihejevs2025} recently studied bidirectional typing for System L \cite{MunchMaccagnoni2013,Curien2000}, a syntax for sequent calculi, showing there is a remarkable coincidence between the bidirectional discipline and System L's structure.
 It seems enticing to explore the connections between these.